aryanchandrakar/Step-ca/README.md

 You can check the status of the service using `sudo service ssh status` would look something like.
 ![server restart](https://user-images.githubusercontent.com/49098125/202933585-5886bf6e-5f33-4c88-9010-a7a38e507080.png)

-Now we add our earlier created user(who we created on keycloak) to the server as sudoers, this helps in connecting to server via ssh connection without need of the super user access.
+Now we add our earlier created user(who we created on keycloak) to the resource server as sudoers, this helps in connecting to resource server via ssh connection without need of the super user access.

 Run the command `sudo adduser --quiet --disabled-password --gecos ' ' [username]` to add our user.